New River at New River State Park in North Carolina

 Check South Fork flow, state park access, weather, float logistics, and NC Wildlife rules for any trout-specific reach.

-Are there special regulations on the New River in North Carolina?+
+Are there special fishing rules on the New River in North Carolina?

 Yes at suitable flows, but shallow ledges, storms, and private banks require caution.